Non-Executive Directors

 Non-Executive Director

-Alastair joined us in October 2018.
+Alastair joined the Trust in October 2018.
 He has broad strategic financial and commercial experience gained in both the private and public sectors.
-He recently retired as Chief Financial Officer at the University of Plymouth.
-Prior to that, he spent 8 years as Finance Director and Deputy CEO at the University of Southampton NHS Foundation Trust.
-He has been Finance Director at Ordnance Survey, including being a member of HM Treasury's Financial Reporting Advisory Board, and spent six years as Vice President of Finance and Administration at Computer Sciences Corporation.
-He qualified and worked with PriceWaterhouse in Bristol and then Southampton on a broad range of assignments across many sectors.
+He was chief financial officer at the University of Plymouth for five years until November 2020.
+Prior to that he spent eight years as finance director and deputy CEO at the University of Southampton NHS Foundation Trust.
+He has been finance director at Ordnance Survey, including being a member of HMT's Financial Reporting Advisory Board, and spent 6 years as VP finance and administration at Computer Sciences Corporation.

-- Audit Committee – Chair
+• Finance and Operational Committee – Chair

-- Remuneration Committee – member
+• Remuneration Committee – member

 Attendance at other key Trust committees:

-- Emergency Preparedness, Resilience and Response (EPRR) steering group - member
+• Emergency Preparedness, Resilience and Response (EPRR) steering group - member

 Non-Executive Director

-Tony joined the Trust on 1 April 2022, having served as a NED at Northern Devon Healthcare Trust since January 2016.
-Tony has a background as a Management Consultant in IT and business consultancy with a particular focus on organisational visioning, development and change with previous extensive Board level experience with BT and Fujitsu.
+Tony joined the Trust on 1 April 2022, having served as a NED at Northern Devon Healthcare NHS Trust since January 2016.
+Tony has a background as a management consultant in IT and business consultancy with a particular focus on organisational visioning, development and change with previous extensive Board level experience with BT and Fujitsu.
 He has worked locally with each of the South West Local Authorities and a number of third sector organisations, chiefly as an interim manager and leading/supporting business turn around and change.

 Key Roles:

-- Digital Committee – Chair
+• Digital Committee – Chair

-- Governance Committee – Chair
+• Quality Committee – Vice Chair